minsubak/3-tier-architecture-example/README.md

 # 3-Tier Architecture Example

-This repository exists for an example for a 3-tier architecture practice
+This repository exists for an example for a 3-tier architecture training.

 ### Test Environment
 ```